mblitherland/litretro/README.md

 - 20: Mark cards "complete" once they've been discussed to clear up that view...
 - 23: About page, GH link
 - 25: Detailed summary with information about card and comment creators
+- 36: It would be nice for a previously submitted discussion form to receive focus after submit

 ## Todoings

 Probably going to work more on participant management, and general hosting

+- 34: A user can delete their comments

 ## Todones